Cathay Building: 1940s: World War II and Indian National Army

-At the beginning of World War II in 1942, the building was converted to a Red Cross casualty station.
+At the beginning of World War II in 1942, the building was rented out to the Straits Settlements government and the Malaya Broadcasting Corporation.
+Five floors were occupied by broadcast studios and administration, the two floors by the Ministry of Economic Warfare, and the Royal Air Force occupied two rooms on another floor.

 When Singapore fell to the Japanese, it was used to house the Japanese Broadcasting Department, the Military Propaganda Department, the Military Information Bureau and the broadcast department of the Indian National Army's Provisional government of Free India during the occupation period.
 On 21 October 1943, Subhas Chandra Bose announced the formation of the Provisional Government of Azad Hind (Free India) at Cathay Building with himself as the Head of State, Prime Minister and Minister of War.
 The Japanese utilised the building to broadcast propaganda in the Japanese language.
 It was also the residence of film director Yasujirō Ozu from 1944 till the end of the war.

 When the war ended in 1945, it served as the headquarters for Admiral Lord Mountbatten while serving as the Supreme Allied Commander South East Asia Theatre of the South East Asia Command (SEAC).
 When the SEAC was disbanded a year later, the building was converted back to a cinema and a hotel.
 The cinema was the first to show American and British films in Singapore.
 A new air-conditioning plant was installed in the building in 1948.
 The colonial government vacated the building to be returned to the Cathay Organisation.
 The Cathay Restaurant was officially reopened on 1 May 1948 under the management of Cathay Restaurant Ltd.